Introduction

 - Create and maintain a distinct and consistent brand voice across all channels, whether print, television, radio, digital, or social media.

-- Monitor the efficacy of advertising campaigns in order to make necessary changes and increase the copy’s reach.
+- Monitor the efficacy of advertising campaigns to make necessary changes and increase the copy’s reach.

-- Work with marketing, public relations, customer service, and designers to create a variety of promotional materials for large and small-scale marketing projects.
+- Worked with marketing, public relations, customer service, and designers to create various promotional materials for large and small-scale marketing projects.

 Standard Work Environment